 Response In response, DEQ changed "EPA or DEQ upon request" to "the EPA upon request."

-Comment The following provisions are in Region 10's NSPS and NESHAP delegation agreements with DEQ.
+Comment The following provisions are in EPA Region 10's New Source Performance Standards and NESHAP delegation agreements with DEQ.
 For consistency, we ask that these provisions be added to the MOA:

 This MOA is subject to all federal laws and regulations as well as the EPA policies, guidance, and determinations issued pursuant to 40 CFR Parts 60 and 62.